cachix/hs-opentelemetry-instrumentation-servant/README.md

 | ------------- | ------------ |
 | hello/there   | hello/:name  |

+The WAI middleware will detect this attribute and will use it to update the name of the entire span.

 The main use-cases for this are to:

 1. Filter traces by endpoint.